danbarua/NEventSocket/README.md

 NEventSocket is a FreeSwitch [event socket](https://freeswitch.org/confluence/display/FREESWITCH/mod_event_socket) client/[server](https://freeswitch.org/confluence/display/FREESWITCH/Event+Socket+Outbound) library for .Net 4.5.

+Since I no longer work in the telecoms industry, this library is no longer maintained.
+There is a DotNetCore 3 fork of the project here: https://github.com/iamkinetic/NEventSocket

 Installing Release builds
 ---
 Package Manager Console: `Install-Package NEventSocket`